-If you move to Denmark, you are also liable to pay tax, and you will need a tax card.
-The authority that issues tax cards and collects tax in Denmark is called SKAT.
-You can read more about SKAT on the authority’s homepage www.skat.dk
+If you move to Denmark, you are liable to pay tax, in Danish Skat, and you will need a tax card.
+The authority that issues tax cards and collects tax in Denmark is called Skattestyrelsen.
+You can read more about Skattestyrelsen on the authority’s homepage www.skat.dk

 Please note, however, that although your employer can access your tax information electronically, it is your responsibility to check that the information on your tax card is accurate.